-Auris Medical Holding AG (the "Company") is domiciled in Switzerland.
-The Company's registered address is Bahnhofstrasse 21, 6300 Zug.
+Auris Medical AG (the "Company") is domiciled in Switzerland.
+The Company's registered address is at Falknerstrasse 4, 4001 Basel.
 These consolidated financial statements comprise the Company and its subsidiaries (together referred to as the "Group" and individually as "Group entities").
 The Company is the ultimate parent of the following Group entities:

-- n Auris Medical AG, Basel, Switzerland (100%) - n Otolanum AG, Zug, Switzerland (100%) - n Auris Medical Inc., Chicago, United States (100%) - n Auris Medical Ltd., Dublin, Ireland (100%)
+- n Auris Medical Inc., Chicago, United States (100%) - n Auris Medical Ltd., Dublin, Ireland (100%)